Chapter 20 What’s next?

 alm() from the

 greybox works with the Asymmetric Laplace) but fail when a model has MA-related terms.
 This is because the model becomes more adaptive to the changes, pulls to the centre and cannot maintain the desired quantile.
-An introduction of such distributions would imply changing the architecture of the state space model.
+An introduction of such distributions would imply changing the architecture of the state space model (this was briefly discussed in Section 14.7).

 Second, model combination and selection literature has seen several bright additions to the field, such as a stellar paper by Kourentzes et al. (2019a) on pooling.
 This is neither implemented in the

 adam() function nor discussed in the monograph.
-Yes, one can use ADAM to do pooling, but it would make sense to introduce it as a part of the ADAM approach.
+Yes, one can use ADAM to do pooling, but it would make sense to introduce it as a part of the ADAM framework.

 Third, related to the previous point, is the selection and combinations based on cross-validation techniques (and specifically using rolling origin discussed in Section 2.4).
-The selected and combined models in this case would differ from the AIC-based ones.
+The selected and combined models in this case would differ from the AIC-based ones, hopefully doing better in terms of long term forecasts.

-Sixth, when discussing pure multiplicative ETS models (Chapter 6), we only mentioned that it is possible to apply pure additive ETS to the data in logarithms to achieve similar results to the conventional pure multiplicative model.
+Sixth, when discussing pure multiplicative ETS models (Chapter 6), we mentioned that it is possible to apply pure additive ETS to the data in logarithms to achieve similar results to the conventional pure multiplicative model.
 Akram et al. (2009) have done investigations in this direction, but these models are not yet supported by ADAM.
+They can be done manually, but their implementation in R functions and detailed explanation of their work can be considered as another potential direction for future work.

 Finally, while I tried to introduce examples of application of ADAM, case studies for several contexts would be helpful.
 This would show how ADAM can be used for decisions in inventory management (we have touched the topic in Subsection 18.4.4), scheduling, staff allocation etc.